Theme

 NVIDIA Skills is a public catalog of agent skills for NVIDIA platform and developer workflows.

-NVIDIA presents the catalog around NVIDIA-verified skills, with source repositories owned by product teams, skill cards, scanning, signing, daily syncs, and compatibility with the Agent Skills specification used across agent coding tools.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+NVIDIA presents the catalog around NVIDIA-verified skills, with source repositories owned by product teams, skill cards, scanning, signing, daily syncs, and support for NVIDIA platform and developer workflows.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is